Discovering the Wonders of Muscari: A Gardener's Delight

 Muscari in the Garden: A Naturalizing Bulb That Supports Life

-Muscari bulbs are known as naturalizing bulbs because they spread and multiply over time, creating beautiful clusters that return year after year with minimal effort.
-This makes them ideal for gardeners who want a low-maintenance yet visually appealing spring display.
+Muscari bulbs are known as naturalizing bulbs because they spread and multiply over time.
+They create beautiful clusters that return year after year with minimal effort.
+This makes them ideal for gardeners who want a low-maintenance yet visually appealing spring display!

 Supporting Pollinators Early in the Season